Toggle: English / Spanish

 Symptoms of a sprain include:

-Wrap a bandage around the affected area to limit movement.
+- Wrap a bandage around the affected area to limit movement.
 Wrap firmly, but not tightly.
-Use a splint
+Use a splint if needed.

 Aspirin, ibuprofen, or other pain relievers can help.
 DO NOT give aspirin to children.

 Keep pressure off the injured area until the pain goes away.
-Most of the time, a mild sprain will heal in 7-10 days.
+Most of the time, a mild sprain will heal in 7 to 10 days.
 It may take several weeks for pain to go away after a bad sprain.
 Your health care provider may recommend crutches.
 Physical therapy can help you regain motion and strength of the injured area.

 When to Contact a Medical Professional